stackchain/Clinical_Trial_Starter/README.md

 and follow the instructions.
 To request for funds, tweet with your Ethereum address pasted into the contents via twitter, facebook and google plus public forum

-8. You can now start creating a proposal for your own clinical trial
+8. You can now start creating a proposal for your the clinical trial

 Additional notes:
 1. The front page will show you the current clinical trials including the profile of the Researcher(i.e. for now it is me).